 Good-to-great credit can make your life much easier.
 A favorable credit score can get you the best rates, the biggest bonuses, and the top selection of credit card offers available.
 Part of the process of getting the ideal credit score, however, is keeping it.
 Already have great credit?
-Here are five tips to maintaining a good credit score.
+Here are five tips for maintaining a good credit score.

 Always Pay on Time